yeonjoonkim/CP3402/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.6.9 =
+- Added: Keyboard Shortcuts informational popup in the Form Builder, triggered with `Ctrl + /` shortcut.
+- Added: Separate category for templates added by addons.
+- Added: Smart Tags support in Confirmation Messages.
+- Added: Punycode support for the Email field to allow using international domain names.
+- Added: Compatibility with PHP 8.
+- Changed: Display only WPForms related actions on the Tools > Scheduled Actions page.
+- Changed: Enable AJAX form submission by default for new forms created using Blank template and addon templates.
+- Changed: Default state on the CAPTCHA Settings screen on new installs is now set to None.
+- Changed: Improved consistency of various modal popups in the Form Builder.
+- Changed: Speed up form preview in the Form Builder by limiting the number of choices displayed.
+- Changed: Updated ActionScheduler library to 3.2.1.
+- Fixed: Missing down arrow in the Dropdown field in the Twenty Twenty-One theme on a fresh install.
+- Fixed: Clicking on the Field Options tab in the Form Builder always opens options for the first field in the form.
+- Fixed: Form Setting panels can be broken by horizontally resizing textarea fields.
+- Fixed: Insert/edit link button not working in the Confirmation Message editor.
+- Fixed: Prevent editor styles from loading on various settings pages.
+- Fixed: Missing Conditional Logic class in the Lite version causing errors when using custom integration that extends the `WPForms_Provider` class.
+- Fixed: Console error in Chrome when re-ordering choices in the Dropdown, Checkboxes and Multiple Choice field settings.
+- Fixed: Unrelated admin notices are no longer displayed on the WPForms admin pages.
+- Fixed: Modern Dropdown field not initialized properly in the Divi Builder.
+- Fixed: Dropdown preview in the Form Builder not updated if the first option's value is empty.
+- Fixed: Preserve reply-to in the Notifications settings when creating a form from a template.
+- Fixed: Minor button styling issue in WordPress 4.9.
+- Fixed: Avoid error by allowing objects implementing the `__invoke()` method as a hook callback.
+- Fixed: Various Dropdown field CSS issues in the Form Builder.

+= 1.6.8.1 =
+- Changed: Allow using right-click to open a form preview in a new tab or window.
+- Fixed: Notifications disabled on the previous version were enabled after the 1.6.8 update.
+- Fixed: Block preview in new WordPress 5.8 Widgets Block Editor now aligned properly.
+- Fixed: Word wrapping issues in various places for non-English languages.

+= 1.6.8 =
+- Added: Form Builder visual modernization and improved user experience.
+- Added: Form Builder is now more optimized, loading and performing faster.
+- Added: More tooltips in various areas of the Form Builder to provide context for different options.
+- Added: A lot more Templates that you can use for one-click forms creation.
+- Added: Categorize Form Templates into different sections and improve search, allowing faster access and better user experience.
+- Added: New Preview button for all Templates, so you can check how your form will look like before applying the Template.
+- Changed: Dropped support for IE11 in the Form Builder (same as WordPress 5.8).
+- Changed: Introducing tabs instead of accordion for Field Options in the Form Builder: General, Advanced, Smart Logic.
+- Changed: Allow underscore symbol usage in Allowlist/Denylist in Email field.
+- Changed: Updated DOMPurify lib to 2.3.0.
+- Fixed: A lot of visual inconsistencies inside the Form Builder.
+- Fixed: TinyMCE editor in the default Confirmation has 2 tabs (Visual, Text), which previously had incorrect height.
+- Fixed: Firefox-specific issue that prevents fields from being drag-n-dropped inside the Preview area of the Form Builder.
+- Fixed: Form Builder performance issue with large number of choices added to option fields.
+- Fixed: Missing down arrow in Dropdown field in Twenty Twenty-One theme.
+- Fixed: Checkboxes and Multiple Choice input fields rendered incorrectly in Twenty Twenty-One theme.
+- Fixed: Breaking words when wrapping in Modern Dropdown field.
+- Fixed: Download all relevant translations when initiating an upgrade from Lite to Pro on the plugin Settings page.
+- Fixed: Preserve line breaks when pasting blocks of text into Paragraph field with word limit option enabled.

 = 1.6.7.3 =
 - Changed: Renamed a misspelled `wpforms_display_sumbit_spinner_src` filter to `wpforms_display_submit_spinner_src`, old name is now deprecated.